Are Tires Covered Under Warranty?

 Tire warranty coverage

-Tires are not usually covered under standard car warranties.
-Instead, many tires have their own separate coverage, usually provided by the tire manufacturer.
+Tires are not usually covered under standard car warranties, including your car’s bumper-to-bumper warranty or an extended car warranty.
+Instead, most tires have their own separate coverage provided by the tire manufacturer.

 However, it’s worth pointing out that most warranties only cover unexpected expenses that you did nothing to cause — not problems you could’ve avoided or expected problems that come from normal driving.